1EdTech/openbadges-specification/ob_v3p0/cert/host.md

 * They MUST require an access token with the appropriate scope for endpoints that require authorization
 * They MUST return a valid entity in each endpoint.
 In \`getCredentials\`, each of the elements in the returned list MUST be verifiable.
 * They MUST support the endpoint payload pagination query parameters, and the corresponding response HTTP pagination headers MUST be supported
+* They MAY support Token Refresh as defined in [[RFC6749]].
+If so, a call to refresh token MUST return a new access token.
+* They MAY support Token Revocation as defined in [[RFC7709]].
+If so, a revocation MUST cause all of subsequent calls to return an error

 ### Tests {#tests-service-provider-read}